open-AIMS/ADRIA_matlab/docs/concise_API.md

 - raw_upper_bound (min/max of option values)

-The `raw_*_bound` columns hold the raw values prior to any transformation, and maps option IDs to their ADRIA expected values.
+The `raw_*_bound` columns hold the raw values prior to any transformation,

+`Options` maps option IDs to their ADRIA expected values.

 The `lower/upper` columns indicates the min/max range of option IDs for categorical values, and are simply copies if the options are real-valued.